JakeSteam/blog-programming/_posts/2019-03-04-using-preferencefragment-to-effortlessly-handle-user-settings.md

 ### Preference

 Preferences are what handle the actual value changing.
-There’s a `SwitchPreference` for booleans, `EditTextPreference` for strings, and a `SeekBarPreference` for integers among others.
+There's a `SwitchPreference` for booleans, `EditTextPreference` for strings, and a `SeekBarPreference` for integers among others.
 What they all have in common is the following attributes:

 - `android:key`: The setting identifier.
 This should be your internal reference from earlier, e.g. `pref_useMobileData`.
 - `android:defaultValue`: The default value.
 This should be your default value from earlier, e.g. `false`.